-Testing silage additives in round bales
+1.6 | Testing silage additives in round bales

-Experience from many round bale experiments indicated that some additives, which have proved their efficacy in bunker silos, were often failing in round bales.
-Two important differences to bunker silage are a) bale silage is recommended to be wilted to 45 - 55% DM and b) bale silage is usually unchopped.
+Experience from many round bale experiments indicated that some additives, which have proved their efficacy in bunker silos, were often failing in round bales, concerning the efficacy.
+Two important differences to bunker silage are (a) bale silage is recommended to be wilted

+FIGURE 4 Results of trial 1 in 1995 - ryegrass, second cut, 25% DM, 84 g crude protein/kg DM and 120 g WSC/ kg DM (D: Germany; F: France; CH: Switzerland; Pflaum et al., 1997).DM: dry matter content.
+WSC: water-soluble carbohydrates to 45%-55% DM and (b) bale silage is often unchopped.
 We believe that the key issue is how the additive is distributed within the herbage.
-During baling the additive is sprayed on top of the windrow just when it is fed into the pick-up unit of the baler.
+During baling, the additive is sprayed on top of the windrow just when it is fed into the pick-up unit of the baler so with unchopped material, the conditions are more difficult in comparison to chopped material.
 A reasonable assumption is that any blending of additive and forage in a baler is rather inefficient given that the forage usually is unchopped.
-Efforts to apply an additive to moist hay (Charlick et al. 1980; Holden & Sneath 1980) demonstrate the problem of distributing an additive evenly in unchopped forage.
+Efforts to apply an additive to moist hay (Charlick, Holden, Klinner, & Shepperson, 1980; Holden & Sneath, 1980) demonstrate the problem of distributing an additive evenly in unchopped forage.